nirmal-ghosh/angular-google-sso/assignment2/readme.md

 ## Preparing for Automation

-Virtual Machine created in the lab resource group
+Virtual Machine created for assignment 1
 ![alt text](<WhatsApp Image 2024-04-05 at 7.26.50 PM.jpeg>)

 Successfully created the LogAnalytics(syslogAnalytics)